 A super easy tuna dip recipe with cream cheese, spring onions, and a lemon kick.
 It's ready in less than 5 minutes, and can be served either with crackers, or as a spread with crostini or a simple toast.
 Quick, tasty, perfect for a hungry crowd.

 Canned tuna is so underrated.
 Canned goods usually are, to be honest.
-But I do believe in making the most of any ingredient, and a nice can of good tuna can be used in so many dishes, from appetizers like Easy Tuna and Potato Patties, or a good old Simple Tuna Salad Sandwich Recipe, to comforting main dishes like a Quick Canned Tuna Spaghetti.
+But I do believe in making the most of any ingredient, and a nice can of good tuna can be used in so many dishes, from appetizers like Easy Tuna and Potato Patties, or a good old Tuna Pasta Bake or Tuna Pasta Salad.

 Fresh tuna can be rather expensive, so why not stack up on some canned tuna, and use it whenever inspiration strikes.
 I usually plan in advance what recipes to post on the blog, but this tuna dip has crossed my mind rather out of the blue, and here you have, the perfect dip for every occasion.